Organic vs. Manufactured Fertilizers

-On the other hand, manufactured nitrogen fertilizers are normally made from petroleum or natural gas.
+Inorganic or commercially manufactured nitrogen fertilizers are normally made from petroleum or natural gas.
 Typical release rates vary from a few days to a few weeks, giving a quick response after fertilizer application.
-They also may require some processing by soil bacteria.
 The phosphate and potash in manufactured fertilizers generally are processed from rock deposits.
-Costs are comparatively low to moderate.

 Because manufactured fertilizers are relatively high in nutrient content, only small amounts are required.
-Overapplication causes leaves to become yellow or brown, which is sometimes known as "burning."
+Applying too much can cause leaves to become yellow or brown, which is sometimes known as "burning."
 On sandy soils, an overapplication of nitrogen can leach into groundwater.

-Both types of fertilizer will pollute our groundwater, lakes and streams when spilled or spread onto streets, sidewalks and driveways.
+Both types of fertilizer can pollute groundwater, lakes and streams when spilled or spread onto streets, sidewalks and driveways.
 Neither will pollute when correctly applied to lawns and garden soils.